 - in home care

-The services which offer this care are approved by the Department of Education and Training to accept Child Care Benefit and Child Care Rebate, on behalf of eligible families.
+The services which offer this care must apply and be approved by the Department of Education and Training to accept Child Care Benefit and Child Care Rebate on behalf of eligible families.
 Services receive these payments to pass on to families as a fee reduction to reduce the upfront child care fees a family has to pay.
-To be able to do this, a service must apply to, and be approved by, the Department of Education and Training.
+Read about becoming an approved child care service on the Department of Education and Training website.

 If the child care service doesn’t meet the requirements for Child Care Benefit for approved care, an individual in the service may apply to become a registered carer.